Treatment for scrotal and testicular conditions

 Immediate treatment is vital to saving the testicle.
 When the testicle is untwisted within six hours of the onset of the condition, the success rate of surgery is almost 100 percent, which means the testicle can be saved.
 However, if the surgery isn't performed until after 24 hours, the success rate of saving the testicle is between 0 and 10 percent.

 Although most varicoceles don't need to be treated, some will need to be corrected with surgery.
 For example, varicoceles that are causing male infertility can be surgically repaired in an attempt to restore fertility.
 The surgery performed to treat varicocele is called varicocele repair.
 It seals off the affected veins to restore normal blood flow to the scrotum and testicles.
 The surgery can be done traditionally, through an incision in the abdomen or below the groin, or laparoscopically.
 Recovery is usually quick, with only mild pain and discomfort.
-Another treatment option is percutaneous embolization, which involves releasing coils or a solution into the affected veins to scar them and create a blockage, interrupting blood flow and repairing the varicocele.
+Another treatment option is percutaneous embolization, which is performed by an interventional radiologist.
+This minimally invasive procedure is performed through a small catheter inserted into a vein in either the groin or neck.
+The interventional radiologist will then guide the catheter into the incompetent gonadal vein under imaging guidance, and deliver a combination of coils and medication into the vein.
+This restores normal blood flow to the scrotum and testicles.

 Hypogonadism in men can often be treated with testosterone replacement therapy.
 If there is an underlying cause of hypogonadism, such a pituitary condition, treating that problem may resolve the symptoms of hypogonadism.
 Hormone replacement may come in the form of an injection, a patch, or a gel.
 Some doctors may prescribe gum and cheek testosterone replacement or implantable testosterone pellets instead.